 If an abandoned cart is associated with an existing customer's email address, you can also send them a helpful reminder email with the Retention Email button.
-This email asks the shopper if they has any questions or needs help completing the order.
+This email asks the shopper if they have any questions or need help completing the order.

 By default, a cart must be abandoned for 12 hours before the Send Retention Email link will appear.
 If you want the option to send retention emails sooner, just go to Settings > Config Variables and perform a search with the term "retention" in the Name field.
 Modify the numerical value in the field next to Retention Email Waiting Period in Hours and save.
 Voila!

 You can also reword the email customers receive by clicking the Edit Abandoned Cart Retention Template link.
 This opens the email template in your File Editor, where you can modify the email's HTML code.

 Tips + Tricks for the Abandoned / Live Carts Page

 You can determine how many abandoned carts are being generated, as well as how frequently, by examining the Last Modified field for each cart.
 You can take this a step further by examining the contents of recently abandoned carts.
 It's time to get sleuthing!

 Upon examining recently abandoned carts, you might find a common thread among the products that were abandoned by different customers, such as the same one or two products being abandoned by multiple customers.
 You can use this information to further investigate these products: perhaps one of the products is out of stock, or some other factor is causing people to jump ship.

 One of the benefits of the Abandoned / Live Carts page is that it lists the contact information for customers who are logged in to their accounts.
 You can use this information to contact customers regarding possible orders.